Is It Cheaper to Take a Taxi or Uber in NYC? 2026 Cost Comparison (With Airport & Helicopter Option)

 For airport transfers:

-- Manhattan to JFK: Taxi flat fare is $70 plus surcharges and tolls.
+- Manhattan to JFK: the taxi flat fare is $70 plus surcharges and tolls, roughly $90 to $110 all-in.

-- Uber ranges widely depending on traffic and demand.
+- Uber ranges widely depending on traffic and demand, often $65 to $85 off-peak but $150 or more during surge.

 - BLADE offers fixed per-seat helicopter transfers between Manhattan and JFK or Newark starting at $195.